New & Used Cadillac CTS-V: In Depth

 GET A FREE PRICE QUOTE

 The Cadillac CTS-V is a high-performance luxury coupe, sedan, and wagon in its latest generation.
 Originally launched in 2004 as a sedan only, it has grown in its second generation to include the wagon and coupe form factors.
-It battles with the Mercedes-Benz E63 AMG, Jaguar XF-R, and the BMW M5, standing alone as the single highest-performance American luxury car.First launched in 2004, the CTS-V was only available as a sedan.
+It competes with the BMW M5, Jaguar XF-R, and the Mercedes-Benz E63 AMG, standing alone as the single highest-performance American luxury car.First launched in 2004, the CTS-V was only available as a sedan.
 Based on the CTS sedan, but with much more horsepower, a more advanced and track-tuned suspension, upgraded brakes, and unique aerodynamic and interior styling elements. the CTS-V rapidly gained credence as a serious performance/luxury sedan.

 Rated at 400 horsepower from its original 5.7-liter LS6 engine, updated in 2006 to a 6.0-liter LS2 V-8 engine also rated at 400 hp, the large and relatively heavy (3,850 pounds) sedan nonetheless offered very brisk acceleration, reaching 60 mph in just 4.6 seconds and reaching a top speed of 163 mph.
 A six-speed manual transmission was the only offering in the first-generation CTS-V. Over its four-year model run, the CTS-V gained various trim and appearance options, but stayed essentially the same mechanically aside from the engine change.